birolab/SynapseMech/README.md

 Export_SynapseMech.m is a Bitplane Imaris XTension used to export the segmented imaging data in a format compatible with SynapseMech.m.
 At this stage it is only compatible with Imaris 8.4.1 (or earlier versions).

-Information on how the imaging data needs to be prepared using Imaris is given in the Export_SynapseMech.m and can also be found in the
+Information on how the imaging data needs to be prepared using Imaris is given in the Export_SynapseMech.m script, and can also be found in the ExampleCurvatureMap_Segmentation.png.

 All of this code is released as part of the following publication - PLEASE CITE UPON USE: